tmajest/VimTutor/README.md

 VimTutor is a project dedicated to teaching Vim interactively.

-See http://tmajest.github.io/VimTutor/ to begin learning.
+Visit http://tmajest.github.io/VimTutor to begin learning.